 Did you know, those who shop around and compare insurance rates wind up saving a few hundred dollars a year.
 If you call around to insurance companies trying to get a quote, it will take a lot of time.
 But, thanks to the internet, there are easier ways to get a lot of quotes in a hurry.

-Let Gabi Do the Comparison Shopping for You
+Let Insurify Do the Comparison Shopping for You

-Gabi helps customers save an average of $961 per year, and all it takes is a matter of minutes.
+Insurify helps customers save an average of $489 in a matter of minutes.
 Even better – it’s free!